DC Universe: Justice League Unlimited Fan Collection

 DC Universe: Justice League Unlimited Fan Collection is an action figure line based on the Justice League and Justice League Unlimited animated series.
-Though it was based on the shows, the line has continued well beyond it, and has been re-branded in 2008, as a Target exclusive (in the US).
+Though it was based on the shows, the line continued well beyond it, and was re-branded in 2008, as a Target exclusive (in the US).
 Mattel announced in February 2011 that the line would come to an end later in the year with the final figures being released on the Mattel website including the final two three-packs, a seven-pack as well as the three exclusive Con three-packs being made available to the public.

 History

 The line itself has gone through many name changes.

 Justice League/Justice League Mission Vision

 The idea for the figures began as DC Direct sculpts by sculptor Karen Palinko, which were later handed over to Mattel.
 They were then released under the Justice League line.
 They all sported nearly the same look as the original sculpts.
 Later on newer sculpts were made for all the heroes (except Hawkgirl) to add articulation and accommodate large accessories.
 Aquaman was later added, making the total number of heroes eight.
 Three villains were also produced, Lex Luthor, Ultra-Humanite, and Darkseid.